saltukalakus/idiomatic-rust-snippets/src/algorithms/cryptographic/bcrypt.md

 }
 ```

-1. **Generate Salt**: A random salt of length 16 is generated using the `rand` crate.
-2. **Hash Function**: The `bcrypt_hash` function simulates the bcrypt hashing process.
+A random salt of length 16 is generated using the `rand` crate.
+The `bcrypt_hash` function simulates the bcrypt hashing process.
 It combines the password, salt, and cost to produce a hashed password.
-3. **Main Function**: The main function demonstrates the usage of the above functions to hash a password.

 Note: This is a simplified version of the bcrypt algorithm for educational purposes.
 In a real-world application, you should use a well-tested library like `bcrypt` crate for password hashing.